How to Stimulate the Vagus Nerve for Mind-Body Health

 Sudarshan Kriya yoga (SKY) is a sequence of breathing techniques that stimulates the vagus nerve.

-SKY has also been found to alleviate symptoms of depression, anxiety, everyday and traumatic stress, and stress-related illnesses.
+SKY has also been found to alleviate symptoms of depression, anxiety, chronic and traumatic stress, and stress-related illnesses.

 An even simpler breathing technique involves breathing in slowly and then making your exhalation longer than your inhalation.